martynbiz/depends-js/readme.md

 Appended scripts will be added to document.body.
 Appended styles will be added to document.head.

-## Register dependencies
+## register

+Register dependencies.
 This should be run before we load any scripts with dependencies.
 They must be registered first.

 Register a single dependency for other scripts to reference.
 When a string is the only value, it will assume this is the script src with no dependencies: